Nicky Lopez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks third in the league with a collective 10 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the second-best in MLB.

-- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.65).
+- The Rangers' 3.40 team ERA ranks fifth among all league pitching staffs.

-- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (eight total, 0.9 per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- Heaney (0-1) starts for the Rangers, his second of the season.
+- The Rangers will look to Eovaldi (1-1) in his third start of the season.

-- The lefty last appeared on Wednesday against the Baltimore Orioles, when he tossed 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- The righty last pitched on Friday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.